 Studies show that a lower ratio of omega-6’s to omega-3’s is more desirable to reduce the risk of many chronic diseases that have become epidemics in most Western societies.
 For example, researchers from The Center for Genetics, Nutrition and Health of Washington, D.C. found that the lower the omega-6/omega-3 ratio was in women, the lower their risk of breast cancer.
 A ratio of 2:1 suppresses inflammation in patients with rheumatoid arthritis, and a ratio of 5:1 has a beneficial effect on patients with asthma.
 So you can see that the lower ratio we maintain, the better our health.
 That includes increasing Omega 3’s and reducing (but not eliminating) Omega 6 intake.
 In Okinawa Japan, a Blue Zone, people live substantially longer than anywhere else on the planet.
 They also consume 8 x the amount of Omega 3’s as the average westerner.

 Fish Oil has long been touted as the source when it comes to getting Omega 3’s, but it’s not the only option.
 Algae is where the fish get all the “good stuff”, and by good stuff I mean the EPA and DHA.
 In other words ,the fish eat the algae and we eat the fish.
 Algae Oil began to be researched after the amazing effects of “fish oil” came to light and closely there after concerns elevated about the sustainability of fish farming, the risk borne contaminants of heavy metals (namely mercury) associated with fish oil.
 The removal of mercury from the processed fish oil is a claim most manufactures make, but in truth is next to impossible to completely achieve.
 Yes, this is an argued opinion.
 Some products are better than others, and I hate to issue a buyer beware, but it might be warranted.
 Heavy Metal toxicity does effect our health.
 Exposure to fish, poor water supplies and environmental toxins are potential sources.
 (For more on Heavy Metal Testing, click here.)
 Algae Oil also known as Algal Oil is an option for those concerned with environmental sustainability, maintaining a vegetarian food source, or possible exposure to heavy metals.
-If you are wondering where you fall on the spectrum, here is a link where you can get your levels tested.
+If you are wondering where you fall on the spectrum, here is a link (we also own and operate yourlabwork.com) where you can get your levels tested.

 Here are a few good dietary sources of Omega 3’s and 6’s for you to consider in addition to your supplementation: (percentages based on 4,000 milligrams per day of total omega-3s):